JohnnyHuang0515/SmartCompare/README.md

 ## Project Overview

-SmartCompare is a web application developed to assist users in comparing product prices across major Taiwanese e-commerce platforms: momo, PChome, and Coupang.
+SmartCompare is a web application designed to help users compare product prices across major Taiwanese e-commerce platforms: momo, PChome, and Coupang.
 It is built with a Flask backend, web scraping modules for real-time data acquisition, and a MySQL database for efficient data storage and management.

-The application prioritizes recently scraped data stored in the database and only performs live scraping when necessary.
+The application prioritizes using recently cached data and initiates live scraping only when necessary.

 ## Features